-Maren Ford just finished her first season as the volunteer field hockey coach at the University of Michigan.
+Maren Langford is in her fourth season as the volunteer field hockey coach at the University of Michigan.

-Ford is currently enjoying a stellar career with the U.S. National Field Hockey team, where she is in her second year with the U.S. Women's National Outdoor team.
-She holds 21 international caps with the American squad.
+Langford is currently enjoying a stellar career with the U.S. National Field Hockey team, where she is in her fourth year with the U.S. Women's National Outdoor team.
+She holds 69 international caps with the American squad.
 Ford also has spent three years on the U.S. Women's Indoor National team as well as being a part of the 2007 U.S. Outdoor Development team.
-Ford helped the U.S. Indoor Pan Am Cup team to a silver medal in 2008 and played in the 2010 AtaHolding Women's World Cup qualifier in Chula Vista, Calif.
+Langford helped the U.S. Indoor Pan Am Cup team to a silver medal in 2008 and played in the 2010 AtaHolding Women's World Cup qualifier in Chula Vista, Calif.

-During her collegiate playing career Ford was a three-time All-Ivy League selection at Princeton, earning first team status her senior season with the Tigers.
+During her collegiate playing career, Langford (nee Ford) was a three-time All-Ivy League selection at Princeton, earning first team status her senior season with the Tigers.
 She also was a member of three Ivy League championship teams.

 A native of Lewes, Del., Langford graduated from Princeton in 2006 with a bachelor's degree in psychology.
 She married fellow U-M assistant coach Ryan Langford in July of 2011.